cornyhorse/forklift/docs/integration/CONSTRAINT_VALIDATION_IMPLEMENTATION.md

 }
 ```

-## How It Addresses Your Requirements
+## How This Addresses Common Data Quality Requirements

 ### 1. Primary Key and Unique Constraint Handling

-**Problem**: How are rows with unique constraints or primary keys handled?
+**Problem**: How should rows with unique constraints or primary key violations be handled?

 **Solution**:
 - Detects duplicate primary keys and unique constraint violations in real-time